 by John Bauguess

 See if you can spot your friends, relatives or perhaps even yourself among the more than 800 people who lined Main Street during the nine day filming of the closing scene of this iconic college movie as the Cottage Grove Museum celebrates the 40th Anniversary of the filming of Animal House.
-On exhibit now through September.
+Reviewed in the Eugene Weekly!
+On exhibit now through October.

 ALSO ON EXHIBIT NOW: